 ART.
 311. Definition.-A "nonresident alien individual" means an individual (a) whose residence is not within the United States and (b) who is not a citizen of the United States.
-(An alien actually present in the United States who is not a mere transient or sojourner is a resident of the United States for purposes of the income tax.
+An alien actually present in the United States who is not a mere transient or sojourner is a resident of the United States for purposes of the income tax.
 Whether he is a transient or not is determined by his intentions with regard to the length and nature of his stay.
-A mere floating intention. indefinite as to time, to return to another country is not sufficient to constitute him a transient.
+A mere floating intention, indefinite as to time, to return to another country is not sufficient to constitute him a transient.
 If he lives in the United States and has no definite intention as to his stay, he is a resident.
 One who comes to the United States for a definite purpose which in its nature may be promptly accomplished is a transient; but if his purpose is of such a nature that an extended stay may be necessary for its accomplishment, and to that end the alien makes his home temporarily in the United States, he becomes a resident, though it may be his intention at all times to return to his domicile abroad when the purpose for which he came has been consummated or abandoned.
-A foreign corporation is one incorporated under the laws of a foreign country.
+A foreign corporation is one which is not domestic.
+See article 1509.
 As to when a citizen or domestic corporation is entitled to the benefits of section 262, see articles 1135-1137.
 For the treatment of foreign life insurance companies, see section 245(c) and article 687.

 ART.
-311(a).
-Alien seamen, when to be regarded as residents.-In order to determine whether an alien seaman is a resident within the meaning of the income-tax law, it is necessary to decide whether the presumption of nonresidence is overcome by facts showing that he has established a residence in the territorial United States, which consists of the States, the District of Columbia, and the Territories of Hawaii and Alaska, and excludes other places.
+312. Alien seamen, when to be regarded as residents.-In order to determine whether an alien seaman is a resident within the meaning of the income-tax law, it is necessary to decide whether the presumption of nonresidence is overcome by facts showing that he has established a residence in the territorial United States, which consists of the States, the District of Columbia, and the Territories of Hawaii and Alaska, and excludes other places.
 Residence may be established on a vessel regularly engaged in coastwise trade, but the mere fact that a sailor makes his home on a vessel flying the United States flag and engaged in foreign trade is not sufficient to establish residence in the United States, even though the vessel, while carrying on foreign trade, touches at American ports.
-An alien seaman may acquire an actual residence in the territorial United States within the rules laid down in article 312, although the nature of his calling requires him to be absent from the place where his residence is established for a long period.
-An alien seaman may acquire such a residence at a sailor's boarding house or hotel, but such a claim should be carefully scrutinized in order to make sure that such residence is bona fide.
-The filing of Form 1078, or taking out first-citizenship papers, is proof of residence in the United States from the time the form is filed or the papers taken out, unless rebutted by other evidence showing an intention to be a transient.
-The fact that a head tax has been paid on behalf of an alien seaman entering the United States is no evidence that he has acquired residence because the head tax is payable unless the alien who is entering the country is merely in transit through the country.
-An alien may remain a nonresident although he is not in transit through the country.
-As to when the wages of alien seamen are subject to tax, see article 93.
+An alien seaman may acquire an actual residence in the territorial United States within the rules laid down in article 313, although the nature of his calling requires him to be absent for a long period from the place where his residence is established.
+An alien seaman may acquire such a residence at a sailor's boarding house or hotel, but such a claim